You have got some options for adding some serious brick feng shui to your bedroom!

-Below are the most commonly built LEGO® wall pieces that people own and have.
+Below are some of the most popular LEGO® wall pieces that people own.
 I am showing you these aesthetic LEGO® sets because there is a good chance this post applies directly to you!
-Because now, you are wondering, “how the heck do I hang LEGO® art?”
+Because now, you are wondering, “how the heck do I hang LEGO® art?” — and the answer might be simpler than you think.

 1. The Lean-Back Method for LEGO® Wall Art